Glorifying God through All We Think, Say and Do

 The Song of Songs

 There is a book in the bible called Song of Songs, which has a beautiful love story between a man and his wife.
 I encourage all couples to read through its pages and glean from it, asking God's Holy Spirit to bring out its rich meanings.
-But, be careful of those who may take it out of contexts and making it something it's not.
-Always interpret scripture with scripture as those did from Berea, who searched out the scriptures to make sure what they were being told was true.
-God help us to do the same.
+But, be careful of those who may take it out of contexts, trying to making it read in such a way it was meant not.
+Always test what others may tell you (including what I say) like the those did from Berea who searched out the scriptures to make sure what they were being told was true (Acts 17:10-11).
+And always interpret scripture with scripture relying on the Holy Spirit to teach you the truth.
+God help us.

 Giving Heed to God's Word

 Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.
 (1 Timothy 4:1-3)